kaanboraoz/kaanboraoz/README.md

 ### 👋 Hey, I'm Kaan

-I'm a software developer mostly found in a terminal somewhere.
-I live on Linux, code in Rust (and sometimes Java when necessary), and keep my editor wars friendly.
+I'm Kaan, a software developer who lives on Linux and enjoys writing code in Rust.
+The terminal is my natural habitat.

 ---